lw8192/Red-Team-Dev/C/README.md

     saved frame pointer
     return address
     function args
     main's stack frame (or the previous function's)
+Function prototype: saves the frame pointer on the stack and saves stack memory for the local function variables.
+Each prologue instructions varies depending on the compiler and compiler options.
 Heap: allocate big amounts of memory for dev usage, dynamic memory that the programmer can change.
 Grows up (towards stack).
 Changes in size.
 Permanent storage / Static memory: segments, copied to program memory on execution.

 Allocating Dynamic Memory
 A program explicitly requests the allocation of a block of memory via a system call.
 Used to optimize program memory, when variable memory sizes are needed, etc. Functions are defined in <stdlib.h>.

-    char * ptr = malloc(sizeof(int)); //direct call to allocate memory on the heap, size in bytes as an argument
+    char *ptr = malloc(sizeof(int)); //direct call to allocate memory on the heap, size in bytes as an argument
     calloc(num, size); //allocate memory given fixed number of objects of a given fixed size
     free(); //release memory
     realloc(ptr, new_size); //extend or shrink previously allocated memory.
 Extends existing block or allocates a new section of memory as needed.